COLUMN

 The Aichi Prefectural Police consulted with Fujita Medical University, where I was working as a visiting faculty member, asking "Do you have any good ideas for using technology to prevent children from getting involved in crimes through social media?"
 This led to the creation of Kodomamo through collaboration between the Aichi Prefectural Police, Fujita Medical University, and our team.

-☆Aichi Prefectural Police introduction of the Kodomamo app (Japanese only): https://www.pref.aichi.jp/police/anzen/shounenhikou/shounen/kodomamo2023.html
+☆Aichi Prefectural Police introduction of the Kodomamo app (page only in Japanese): https://www.pref.aichi.jp/police/anzen/shounenhikou/shounen/kodomamo2023.html

 2. Please briefly introduce your service.